Blog, Employee Benefits

 Every day, employee benefits are evolving.
 When we add a global lens, this quadruples.
 Undoubtedly, the continuous development of global benefits has been accelerated as a result of the pandemic and a move towards a new, hybrid world of work.
-In my recent blog The future of global flex benefits we looked how flexibility and choice are key ingredients of your global benefits strategy.
+Flexibility and choice are key ingredients of your global benefits strategy.
 However, when you’re responsible for 10+ countries with varying benefits, historical differences due to acquisitions and of course a limited budget, where do you start?

 In this blog, we’ll take a look at a solution that is increasingly popular, thanks to its flexibility and very light administration…